ssg13/smarter-balanced-item-viewer/documentation/Technologies.md

 #### Zip Archive Extraction
 Java's built in Zip and File libraries are used to extract a zip archive to the local file system.

+## Smarter Balanced Libraries

+### Iris
+The Smarter Balanced Iris is used as a Maven WAR overlay to extend the scripts, styling and functionality of the Iris application into the item viewer service.
+The Iris application displays a window for users with a text box where they can enter a JSON token to load an item and accommodations.
+The item and accommodations are loaded in an iFrame embedded in the page with the text box.
+The iFrame with the items and accommodations is the front end part of the Iris that the item viewer service makes use of.
+It loads only the iFrame and selects which item and accommodations are loaded from the URL.

+The item viewer service excludes some files from the Iris WAR overlay.
+It excludes the Iris web.xml file because it requires different servlet mappings.
+It excludes the JNA 3.0.9 jar because it causes a dependency conflict with the Operating System Hardware Information library which depends on JNA 4.2.2.
+Finally it excludes the IrisPages directory because it does not need the page templates it contains.

+The item viewer service extends the Iris application by adding its own controllers for loading items and accommodations by URL, and the diagnostic API.
+In the backend it adds the diagnostic API logic, accommodation code to type lookup, and a service that fetches content packages from Amazon Web Services S3.

+### Student Library
+The student library is used to

 ## Third Party Libraries